AndreyKoudr/3DVector/README.md

   The sets of operations are identical for both classes.

   The fourth <B>homogeneous</B> coordinate is set to zero everywhere but normally it should be initialised to 1.0.
-It is used in matrix coordinate transforms like V[4] = M[4x4] v[4].
-For example, it is necessary to formulate a transform matrix for translation.
+It is necessary for matrix coordinate transforms like V[4] = M[4x4] v[4] in translation, for example.

   4-component vector template, no SIMD
   ------------------------------------